oracle/pgql-lang/pages/pgql-1.1-spec.md

 Please mind the edge directions in the above query – vertex `n2` is a common outgoing neighbor of both vertex `n1` and vertex `n3`.

+Third, it is allowed to ommitg variable names if the particular vertex or edge does not need to be referenced in any of the other clauses (e.g. `SELECT` or `ORDER BY`).
+When the variable name is omitted, the vertex or edge is an "anonymous" vertex or edge.

-Third, PGQL allows omitting not-interesting variable names in the query.
-A variable name is not interesting if that name would not appear in any other constraint, nor in other clauses (`SelectClause`, `SolutionModifierClause`).
-As for a vertex term, only the variable name is omitted, resulting in an empty parenthesis pair.
-In case of an edge term, the whole square bracket is omitted in addition to the variable name.
-In this case, the remaining ASCII arrow can have either one dash or two dashes.
+Syntactically, for vertices, this result in an empty pair of parenthesis.
+In case of edges, the whole square bracket is omitted in addition to the variable name.

 The following table summarizes these short cuts.